matthewberger/vis-fall2019-assignments/assignment5/README.md

 ## Transitions

 Last, you will also need to support transitions: both for your line marks, and for your heatmap.
 Specifically, upon the specification of a new sentence, the positions of your line elements (via the path element's "d" attribute) should animate to the new data, and the colors of the heatmap should also animate.
-This will require separating out your `enter` `Selection` from your `update` `Selection: the update `Selection` being what is returned directly from the `data` call.
+This will require separating out your `enter` `Selection` from your `update` `Selection`: the update `Selection` being what is returned directly from the `data` call.
 You should also be sure to update the appropriate text elements (words in sentence), but you need not apply an animation to these elements.

 ## Design Decisions